Associate Professor, Italian and Cinema & Media Arts

 My research interests focus primarily on three fields: relationships between verbal and visual arts in Italian culture, cultural interplays between Italy and France, and literary theory.

 Early in my career, I studied literature with attention to how texts are influenced by historical backgrounds from a philological perspective.
 My first book, Le strutture e la storia (2006), deals with the evolution of theory from structuralism to semiotics, particularly in the works of Avalle, Corti, Eco, and Segre.
 I point out how these scholars have moved beyond the classic opposition between historicism and semiotics, by mediating between the historical, the philological, and the theoretical.
-In my book, I use the same approach in order to reveal both the achievements and the contradictions of several protagonists of contemporary critical discourse.
+In this book, I use the same approach in order to reveal both the achievements and the contradictions of several protagonists of contemporary critical discourse.
 Aporias such as those found in my articles on Barthes, Benjamin, and De Man underlie my fascination with literary theory, whose contradictory tensions open fertile intellectual paths.

 Theory strives to challenge the accepted borders between national traditions and question the classificatory boundaries between academic fields.
 As an Italianist, I decided to engage these issues by studying the interrelations between the textual and the visual in a series of articles on Calvino, Celati, Chiara, and Palandri.
-Furthermore, I found that the parallels between visual and verbal arts were summarized in the greatest Italian art historian of the 20th century, Longhi.
+Furthermore, I found that the parallels between visual and verbal arts were summarized by the greatest Italian art historian of the 20th century, Longhi.
 Several of my articles are related to Longhi and his disciples (Arbasino, Banti, Pasolini, and Testori): in these, I stress the consequences of applying his theory of “equivalenze verbali” to interpreting post-WWII Italian poets, novelists, and filmmakers.
 My archival research in Italy uncovered several unpublished letters exchanged by the art historian and his followers, some of which I included in my second book, Scrivere la pittura (2009).

 After Scrivere la pittura, I wanted to expand my research by looking for other connections among modern Italian and French authors who were inspired by the visual arts.
 D’Annunzio—one of Longhi’s aesthetic forebears—created several works in both Italian and French that strived to overcome the distinctions between writing, reading, and seeing.
 Thanks to the generosity of the Vittoriale degli Italiani, D’Annunzio’s museum-home and archive, I was able to study a large number of unpublished documents that prove some Dannunzian dramas, in particular Le Martyre de Saint Sébastien and La Pisanelle, resulted from intense dialogue between the poet and several of the period’s major figures across the arts, including Brooks, Canudo, and Rubinstein.
 My third book, Multimedia Archaeologies (2014), examines how, in anticipation of present-day multimedia creations, D’Annunzio’s French-Italian plays were conceived as Wagnerian ‘total artworks’ that could be simultaneously read as poems, performed as theatrical experiments in more than one language, or adapted into films.